Zippylicious/WorldOfAnalytics/README.md

 Add authentication for admin page on front end
 Add login page
 ~~Add register endpoint (no need for UI)~~
 Add admin accounts and hide register endpoint beind auth
+Add displayed feedback for successful or failed admin action
+Add local storage to persist admin tab on reload

 Allow for text input to retain formatting for blog, about, etc